Last updated on February 17th, 2018

 - Wikipedia says that NSYNC released their first single in 1996 (“I Want You Back”), and their first album in 1997 (NSYNC).

 NSYNC’s debut album, which came out in May 1997, was actually available in the US before BSB’s first album.
-Still, the Backstreet Boys already had their album around the rest of the worst since 1996, plus they had an earlier single.
+Still, the Backstreet Boys already had their album around the rest of the world since 1996, plus they had an earlier single.
 It’s close, but we’ll give this one to the Backstreet Boys.

 Winner – Team BSB